 Monkton Combe Prep School, Bath

-Muddy says: A Prep with Nursery/Kindergarten where the teaching is ambitious within a gentle pastoral setting, they keep alpacas and design their own racing cars
+A prep with nursery/kindergarten where the teaching is ambitious within a gentle pastoral setting, they keep alpacas and design their own racing cars

-Independent Prep with Nursery/Kindergarten for girls and boys aged 2–13 years, set in sprawling 30 acres of grounds high up on Combe Down, just south of Bath’s city centre with fabulous views over the Midford Valley (you can even spy a real castle).
+This independent Prep with Nursery/Kindergarten for girls and boys aged 2–13 years, is set in sprawling 30 acres of grounds high up on Combe Down, just south of Bath’s city centre, with fabulous views over the Midford Valley (you can even spy a real castle).

 An impressive period house with three floors given over to accommodation for the boarders lies at the heart of the school, with a cluster of more modern buildings named after previous headmasters, behind and around.